ConfederacyOfGaia/Gaia/players-guide.md

 <!-- - [Child of the Moon](http://homebrewery.naturalcrit.com/share/SJZj1JPOym) - Blessed by Osis or Lira. -->
 - [Draconic Blood](http://homebrewery.naturalcrit.com/share/H10iykyxQ) - A descendant of one of the Great Dragons

-A sorcerer's powers are affected by the confluences of the moons.
-When both Osis and Lira are aligned during a High Confluence, Spell Attack Bonus and Spell Save DC both increase by 1.
-When both Osis and Lira are aligned during a Low Confluence, Spell Attack Bonus and Spell Save DC both decrease by 1.
+A sorcerer's powers are affected by the confluences of the moons:

+- When both Osis and Lira are aligned during a High Confluence, Spell Attack Bonus and Spell Save DC both increase by 1.
+- When both Osis and Lira are aligned during a Low Confluence, Spell Attack Bonus and Spell Save DC both decrease by 1.

 ***Modifications.*** Sorcerers are proficient with light armor and simple weapons.
 Hit dice become d8 instead of d6.
 Sorcery points recover on a short rest.
 These are encoded into the origins.